SyedOsijaAhmed/ENES245SyedOsijaAhmed/lab1-mux/README.md

 *Is the word "end" the end of the "begin" or the end of initial?*

+Answer: In the above cropped screen shot, it will act as both as there is no code visible after the end statement therefore it will represent both begin end and initial end.

 *Why isn't there a semi-colon after "end"?*

+Answer: The semi colon is not necessary to show the ending after writing end as it is a keyword in verilog.

 *Are the commands under begin executed sequentially or in parallel?*

+Answer: They should not run sequentially as they are running in parallel because of no order.

 *Are all the possible combinations of x, y and s tested?*

+Answer: I don't think that all are tested as it would be 3x3x2 = 18 possibilities.

 *How many combinations of x,y and s are there?*

+Answer:  9

 *Is there a reason that the #20; is intended?*

+Answer: That's something I don't understand, maybe to show the end of running statements.

 *Does white space matter in verilog?*

+Answer: I don't think the white space matters in verilog.

 **Read these articles** ... about using initial: [argument](https://forums.xilinx.com/t5/Design-Methodologies-and/quot-initial-quot-statement-with-quot-output-quot-variables/td-p/485782), [pro](http://billauer.co.il/blog/2018/02/verilog-initial-xst-quartus-vivado/), [con](https://www.quora.com/Why-are-initial-blocks-synthesizable-in-FPGA-and-not-in-ASIC), .

 *Which article article supplies the most evidence?*

+Answer:  The argument article.

 *Which article is merely opinion?*

+Answer: The con and to some extent pro is merely an opinion.

 *Which merely says it is possible?*

+Answer: The con one says that it is possible.

 *What concept is the initial concept linked up to ... that we haven't discussed?*

+Answer: The setting up and how to write verilog code from different languages.

 *Make up a rule for yourself regarding using verilog initial command now.
 You can change in the future.
 What is this rule?*

+Answer: The rule is to understand the inputs and outputs and understand the meaning that why is it being implemented and predict outcomes.
+That will prepare my mind to look at the code and reach a conclusion easily.

 **Bigger Picture**